Pocketkid2/cs260fall2023/notes.md

 ### Midterm Notes:Here's an ordered list from 1 to 34 with periods:

-<span> - default property of inline
+span has a default property of inline

 background-color CSS rule